Diane Schuur

 Schuur listened to the radio avidly in her youth; her early musical idols were Sarah Vaughan and Dinah Washington.
 She said that as a small child, she would often retreat to a closet to sing.
 Schuur first learned to play the piano by ear.
 Though she later learned to read braille-written music, she found its use frustrating and impractical since it took away the use of one of her hands while playing the piano; however, she frequently used braille-transcribed lyrics in performances and during recording sessions.
 At age ten, one of her first public performances was singing country music at Tacoma's Holiday Inn, a booking arranged by her aunt.
 Even as a student at the Washington School for the Blind, she would come home on weekends, perform on Friday and Saturday nights, and take a train back to school for Monday classes.

-At age 15, she was taken by her father to Lake Tahoe to audition as a lounge singer at Harrah's Hotel and casino.
-She got the job, but her widowed father found it impossible to leave his job at the police force to chaperone her, and the offer had to be declined.
+At age 15, she was taken by her father to Lake Tahoe to audition as a lounge singer at Harrah's Hotel and Casino.
+She got the job, but her widowed father found it impossible to leave his job at the police force to escort her, and the offer had to be declined.
 Schuur was noticed by country music singer/actor Jimmy Wakely, who met her in an Elks Club in 1971 when she was eighteen.
 After auditioning for him, Wakely arranged a recording session in California.
 Accompanied by her sister, Schuur took her first airplane trip to the session and made a 45-rpm record of a song called "Dear Mommy and Daddy."
 Schuur performed locally a great deal in her late teens and had started to develop a distinctive musical voice.
 Entertainment writer Stewart Weiner called it a "crystal-clear vocal tone hitting every note in the center of the bull's eye."

 In 1996, she was a guest performer on Sesame Street, where she was interviewed by Elmo and described to him how a blind person can learn to use other senses to adapt to the world.
 In 1996, Schuur married Les Crockett, a retired space engineer she affectionately called "Rocket."
 Years later, he developed Parkinson's disease, prostate cancer, and other health issues; they divorced.
 Crockett developed dementia and hallucinations, requiring institutional care with her blindness; she could not care for him.
 She is an avid reader and a cat owner.
 She is an ardent fan of the American daytime television series The Young and the Restless.